jahongirnurmamatov/itransition-task5/README.md

-# Book Explorer Web App 📚
+I'll# Book Explorer Web App 📚

 Book Explorer is a dynamic web application that helps users explore, filter, and export book data.
 With features like seed-based shuffling, language selection, and customizable views (row/grid), it provides a seamless experience for book enthusiasts.